 Your baby is likely to:

 - laugh aloud at 2-4 months

-- begin to withdraw from strangers and be more anxious with new people from about eight months – this is called stranger anxiety
+- develop a fear of strangers and be more anxious with new people from about eight months

 - show signs of separation anxiety from about eight months, even when you just walk out of a room in your own home